110 Central Plaza S., Suite 220

 Canton, OH 44702

-The redesigned exemption offers all eligible homeowners, regardless of income, the opportunity to shield up to $25,000 of the market value of their homestead from property taxation.
+The Homestead exemption offers all eligible homeowners the opportunity to shield up to $25,000 of the market value of their homestead from property taxation.
 That means a home valued at $100,000 will generally be taxed as if it was valued at $75,000.
 On average, those who qualify are saving $400 per year.

 The application must be filed with the county auditor of the county in which the property is located.